Improved and Generalized Upper Bounds on the Complexity of Policy Iteration: A bound for when (Proof of Theorem )

 As a consequence, the action $\pi_k(s_0)$ must be different from $\pi_0(s_0)$ when $\frac{\gamma^k}{1-\gamma} < 1$, that is for all values of $k$ satisfying

-In other words, if some policy $\pi$ is not optimal, then one of its non-optimal actions will be eliminated for good after at most $k^*$ iterations.
-By repeating this argument, one can eliminate all non-optimal actions (they are at most $n(m-1)$), and the result follows.
+In other words, if some policy $\pi$ is not optimal, then one of its non-optimal actions will be eliminated \emph{for good} after at most $k^*$ iterations.
+By repeating this argument, one can eliminate all non-optimal actions (there are at most $n-m$ of them), and the result follows.

-\section{A bound for \spi{ }when $\gamma<1$ (Proof of Theorem~\ref{discspi})}
+\section{A bound for \spi{ }when $\gamma<1$ (Proof of Theorem~\ref{discspi2})}

-The overall line or arguments follows those given originally by \citet{ye}, and is similar to that of the previous section.
-Still the result we get is slightly better.
-For any $k$, we have: